-I want to remind you to dive into each step in-depth — especially here in the writing step, where I show you how to make the most of ShortlyAI.
+I want to remind you to dive into each step in-depth — especially here in the writing step, where I show you how to make the most of these AI writing tools.

-Editing is taking your rough, but SEO optimized, first draft and polishing it up before publishing.
+Editing is taking your rough first draft and polishing it up before SEO optimizing and publishing it.